Floor Mats Do Reduce Impact Severity: They Work!

 Colleagues,

-We know that physical trauma, blunt force trauma, results in a serious injury to the body.
-One source of physical trauma due to blunt force is when the body falls onto the floor..
+We know that physical trauma from blunt force trauma results in a serious injury to the body.
+One source of physical trauma due to blunt force is when the body falls onto the floor.
 Such impact causes hematomas, lacerations, concussions and/or fractures.
 The burden of trauma requires that interventions are implemented to protect patients by reducing the risk of such physical trauma when they fall.
-Over 10 years ago, Oliver et al., 2010, recommended that we reduce injury when a patient falls.
+Over 10 years ago, Oliver et al.,(2010) recommended that we reduce injury when a patient falls.
 We cannot prevent all falls, but we can protect our patients from injury.
 We also know that when patients fall onto padded flooring, such as carpet or high impact absorbing flooring, the force of impact is reduced.
 The force of trauma sustained is very different than falling the same way onto concrete or tile flooring.

-While we hope and wait for hospitals to replace flooring with impact absorbing flooring, our next best intervention is the floor mat placed at the bedside.
-Floor mats, pads placed on the floor at the bed or chair side, have been implemented in many veterans’ administration medical centers and LTC settings since 2004 (National Center for Patient Safety [NCPS], 2014).
+While we hope and wait for hospitals to replace flooring with impact absorbing flooring, our next best intervention is a floor mat placed at the bedside.
+Floor mats placed on the floor at the bed or chair side have been implemented in many veterans’ administration medical centers and LTC settings since 2004 (National Center for Patient Safety [NCPS], 2014).
 The floor mats have been shown to reduce the risk of severe head injury from approximately 40% for falls occurring at the normal bed height over the rail onto unprotected flooring to approximately 1% for falls from a low bed position onto a floor mat (Bowers et al., 2008), as measured by head injury criteria.
 For years, floor mats have been included in national toolkits and resources, including the Institute for Healthcare Improvement (Boushon et al., 2012) and national guidelines for hospital fall prevention programs (NCPS, 2014; Ganz, et al., 2013; Pearson, et al., 2011).

-Floor Mat Examples.
-Also located on the National Center for Patient Safety’s National Falls Toolkit website is a resource list of floor examples, available here.
+Floor Mat Resource List.
+Also located on the National Center for Patient Safety’s National Falls Toolkit website is a resource list of floor mats, available here.
 Most of these floor mats have beveled edges.
 You will learn about each product’s properties such as slip resistance, width and length dimensions, along with cost information from 2014.
 You will see pictures of the floor mats and other product information about thickness.
 Floor mats with glow-in-the-dark strips around the mat’s edges are available.
 The strips increase visibility of the bedside floor mat for staff and patients at night, which also may decrease the trip hazard.

 These floor mat resources are available at your finger-tips, all designed to help you, your staff, your organization by providing the evidence, selection criteria, and strategies for implementation.

 The Egg Drop Video.
 The Egg Drop video has been very effective in convincing nursing staff about the protective properties of floor mats.
 When a raw egg is dropped onto the floor mat, it does not break.
-Here is the website for this video:
+Here is the website for this video: https://www.youtube.com/watch?v=cATSmo1QS4g

 Help your nursing staff appreciate the amount of trauma a floor mat can absorb and reduce the trauma experienced by a patient upon floor impact.